CLI flag

 Node.js (WASM)

-const inky = require("inky-wasm");
+const inky = require("inky");

 const html = inky.transformHybrid('<container><row><column>Hello</column></row></container>');